-The coastal waters of the Pacific Northwest, between mainland Washington and Vancouver Island, contain hundreds of islands, some little more than sandbars, others rising 3,000 feet.
+The waters of the Pacific Northwest’s Salish Sea, between mainland Washington and Vancouver Island, contain hundreds of islands, some little more than rocky reefs, others rising to nearly 2,500 feet.
 Among these, the San Juans are considered by many to be the loveliest.

-Seattleites often escape to the San Juans in the course of a soggy, gray Northwest winter.
-There are 176 named islands in the archipelago.
-Sixty are populated (though most have only a house or two), and 10 are state marine parks, some of which are accessible only to kayakers navigating the Cascadia Marine Trail.
+There are 172 named islands in the archipelago.
+Sixty are populated (though most have only a house or two), and 10 are state marine parks, some of which are accessible only to nonmotorized craft—kayakers, canoes, small sailboats—navigating the Cascadia Marine Trail.

-The San Juan Islands have valleys and mountains where eagles soar, and forests and leafy glens where the tiny island deer browse.
+The San Juan Islands have valleys and mountains where eagles soar, and forests and leafy glens where the small island deer browse.
 Even a species of prickly pear cactus (Opuntia fragilis) grows here.
-Beaches can be of sand or shingle (covered in small pebbles), but all are scenic and invite beachcombers and kayakers to explore them.
-The islands are visited by ducks and swans, herons and hawks, otters and whales.
+Beaches can be of sand or shingle (covered in small pebbles).
+The islands are home to ducks and swans, herons and hawks, otters and whales.
 The main draw is the great outdoors, but there's plenty to do once you've seen the whales or hiked.
 Each island, even tiny Lopez, has at least one commercial center, where you'll find shops, restaurants, and history museums.
 Not surprisingly, many artists take inspiration from the dramatic surroundings, and each island has a collection of galleries; Friday Harbor even has an impressive sculpture park and art museum.
-Lavender and alpaca farms, spas and yoga studios, whale museums and lighthouse tours—the San Juans have a little bit of everything.
+Lavender and alpaca farms, spas and yoga studios, a whale museum and lighthouse tours—the San Juans have a little bit of everything.